-No matter how different or similar partners can be, they all want one thing from their relationship: to be close together and enjoy their company.
+No matter how different or close our partners and us are, we all want the same thing: to be close and enjoy each other’s company.

-When that happens we will naturally feel very close and that warm feeling of affinity will allow us to navigate life’s storm with ease and grace.
+When that happens we naturally feel very close and that alone allows us to navigate life’s storm with ease and grace.

 Could it be then that compatibility is just a myth that often gets in the way in of lovers?

 Being compatible or incompatible are two sides of the same coin.

 When we look at our spouse’s differences with respect and a genuine interest, we will feel on the same weave length.